 Ah, the shoulder season…a time when the snow has subsided, summer is around the corner and everything is just a little too slushy for solid ripping or hardcore backpacking.
 What to do with yourself, you might ask?
 Plenty.
-This magical time of year is perfect for trying out new adventures while you’re transitioning from your love of the powdered slopes to your passion for the shear vertical or putting foot to earth.
+This magical time of year is perfect for trying out new adventures while you’re transitioning from your love of the powdered slopes to your passion for the sheer vertical or putting foot to earth.

 Indoor Rock Climbing and Yoga

 Whether you’re a hardcore climber or just in it for recreational purposes, indoor rock-climbing is sweeping the nation.
-Gyms are cropping up all over and often offer more than just climbing; some feature yoga, cycling and crossfit classes.
+Gyms are cropping up all over and often offer more than just climbing; some feature yoga, cycling, and crossfit classes.
 Consider joining a gym this spring and couple your climbing with yoga.
 In just a few months time, you’ll be more toned and ready to tackle some outdoor pursuits.